 How do I apply for financial aid; and when is the application available?

 You will be required to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 You must apply for financial aid for each academic year and the application is available on January 1st annually.
-To complete the FAFSA you will need your Personal Identification Number (PIN).
-If you don't already have a PIN, register for one at www.pin.ed.gov.
+To complete the FAFSA you will need to create a FSA ID.
+The FSA ID consists of a user-created username and password.
+It replaced the PIN effective May 2015.

 What documents do I need to complete the FAFSA?

-When completing the application, applicants and parents should have their financial documents as well as have access to their pin number in order to sign the electronic application.
-Pins can be obtained by visiting www.pin.ed.gov.
+When completing the application, applicants and parents should have their financial documents on hand.
 In addition to financial documents applicants should have the following:

 Are only U. S. citizens qualified for financial aid?